walterhiggins/WMPJS/book-outline.md

     var myNewObject = { name: 'Ender Bow' }

 ... but there's another way to create objects we haven't mentioned yet.
-The *new* keyword in Javascript can be used to create a new Javascript Ojbect.
-For example Javascript has a Date function which when you call it like this returns the current date and time as a String (In Java 7 for Linux the following code throws an exception but the official Javascript Specification says you should be able to call Date() as follows) :
+The *new* keyword in Javascript can be used to create a new Javascript Object.
+For example Javascript has a Date function which when called like this returns the current date and time as a String (In Java 7 for Linux the following code throws an exception but the official Javascript Specification says you should be able to call Date() as follows) :

     var today = Date();